sherazahmed83/VisionBizSolutions_Test/README.md

 # VisionBizSolutions_Test

-This project is to show the exploration of usage of some Java Serverside technologies including 1- Spring (Spring Java Based Configuration, Spring MVC, Spring MVC with Rest based service integration) 2- JPA
+This project is to show the exploration of usage of some Java Serverside technologies including<br/>
+1- Spring (Spring Java Based Configuration, Spring MVC, Spring MVC with Rest based service integration)<br/>
+2- JPA<br/>
-3- Hibernate
+3- Hibernate<br/>

 And some other tools and technologies including
 1- JQuery (Forms Validation, AJAX, and Rest based service integration)